markstringer-dti/markstringer-dti.github.io/dti.md

 Client: I'm just tired of your excuses and your negativity.
 I thought I'd hired a team who could get things done.
 Maybe I need to get that team over there from X Corp to look at this, they'll probably be happy to take over the work.

+This is third circle.
+It's angry and shouting.
+And the purpose of it, isn't to solve the problem, it's to stop you talking about the problem.

+The mistake that I've made in the past with this kind of response is to deal with the content.

+PM: I think if you asked X Corp, they would say the same thing.

+Also, I would get angry.
+I would get angry at the threat to take the work away, and I would get angry at the suggestion that me and my team are either being dishonest, or don't know what they're talking about.

+Now, I think I would try to keep the conversation in second circle.
+I would do my best not to get angry.

+PM: We can't see how we're going to solve this problem without access to that database.
+I think if we could just talk to somebody from the team that is building the transaction database, we can get a better idea of when it's likely to be ready.
+And if that's going to be a long time, we can maybe start to talk about what we can do without it.

+I don't expect the client to behave well or rationally in response to this.
+I don't think it's impossible that the client will go and talk to X corp.
+I think it's absolutely likely that if the client does this, X corp with tell them that the project can totally be done without the database and they're willing to start tomorrow.

+This brings together a bunch of things that we've been talking about all the way through this book.

+1. Daniel Kahneman's principle - what you see is all there is.
+2. Ignoring the pirate ship.
+3. First, second and third circle communication.
+4. The difference between flowers (the dream) and fruit (the reality).
+5. Commitment and consistency.

+Here's where I'm going to admit that this - this second circle communication with clients - actually, it's with everyone - is not something that I'm that good at.
+The thing I'm probably most good at is spotting the pirate ships on the horizon and insisting that they get talked about, rather than ignored.

+There are always going to be people who are better at having difficult conversations than me.

+Maybe you are a natural at having these kinds of conversations (the evidence that we see from most projects is that most people aren't).
+Maybe you work with people who are better at having those kinds of conversation than you are.
+Maybe you all find it hard and you need to work between you to make sure that these conversations happen.
+Maybe you need to inspect and adapt as a team to get better at these kinds of conversations.

+But let's be absolutely clear - as a team, you need to have these conversations with your client.
+Not just once, but repeatedly throughout the project.

+You also need to be clear that for those of you who do this communication, it might be very difficult.
+The responses that you get from the client may well be third circle.
+What are some third circle responses that you might get from the client?

+They might shout at you to go faster.
+They might complain that your team isn't looking ill enough and stressed enough.
+They might point out (whether it's true or not) that you promised to do a certain thing, my a certain time and you haven't.

+These are all third circle responses.
+And to a degree they may work.
+You may find yourself angry at the idea that you clients wants to physically and psychologically harm your team.
+You might feel anger and shame at the suggestion that you haven't kept your promises.

+And it's important to have those emotions, because if you don't, they will "have" you.
+They will stop you thinking clearly and they will prevent you from talking to you client in second circle.
+And guess what?
+That's what accusing you and your team of being incompetent, dishonest or lazy is designed to do.
+This might not be conscious on the part of the client, but it's exactly what's going on.
+Most people when they are attacked like this will either shut up (first circle), or be stung into a bout of frenzied agreed activity.
+Looked at in this way, agreed activity is a kind of manic, performative agreed activity.
+Some people are stupid enough to argue back.

+In the past, I've been stupid enough to argue back.
+What they don't want, what they don't expect is continued discussion in second cirle.

+How to deal with third circle declarations.